imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet/why-use-the-gnosis-multi-signature-wallet.md

 ## Why Use the Gnosis Multi-Signature Wallet

-- It is currently holding more than 200 million dollars worth of ether.<sup>1</sup>
+- It is currently holding an extremely large sum of Ether and tokens.

 - Its code is simple.

 - It possesses an easy-to-use user-interface.

 - The wallet has been audited and bug bountied by the community on multiple occasions.

+- Many ICOs prefer this

 - It can be used with a Daily Limit - if most of your keys are lost, you can still drain your funds out slowly every day with a single account.